 - Fleet transformation.
 To inform NYISO’s inquiries into future market design and reliability needs, simulated investment and operations to meet New York’s mandates for 70% renewable electricity by 2030 and 100% carbon-free electricity by 2040.

 - Carbon pricing.
-For NYISO, evaluation incorporating carbon charges into the wholesale energy market to harmonize state policies and markets, and to lower the costs of reducing emissions.
+For NYISO, evaluated incorporating carbon charges into its wholesale energy market to harmonize with state policies and lower the costs of reducing emissions.

 - Energy & ancillary services markets with high renewable penetration.
 For ERCOT, evaluated its proposed Future Ancillary Services market design.
-Has advising the Australian Energy Market Operator on market design.
+Advised the Australian Energy Market Operator on market design.
+Currently assisting MISO in identifying market/regulatory solutions for grid reliability needs in a higher renewable future.

 - Wholesale market design for resource adequacy.
 For PJM, ERCOT, MISO, ISO-NE, and NYISO, evaluated their markets’ ability to efficiently maintain resource adequacy.
 Recommended improvements to energy scarcity pricing, capacity demand curves, and competition among resource types.
-Currently leading the design of a new Forward Capacity Market for the Singapore Energy Market Authority.
+Co-led the design of a new Forward Capacity Market for Singapore’s Energy Market Authority.
+Consulted to the Texas PUC on market reforms to improve reliability after Winter Storm Uri.
+Currently supporting the MA AG office regarding reforms to resource accreditation in the ISO-NE capacity market.

 - Generation asset valuation.
 Projected future cash flows to support investment decisions in battery storage systems, renewable generation, and natural gas-fired generation.
 Assessed market-related and asset-specific risks.